This tutorial covers:

 , and parameterize

-requests to the /bookapi/books
+requests to our /bookapi/books

 and /bookapi/book/:id